Bigfoot71/rayFlex/README.md

 ### Note
 Please note that the submodules `external/raylib` and `external/raylib-cpp` are essential for the proper functioning of the project and are therefore not optional.

+## Web Platform Support

+To compile your project for the web using Emscripten, follow these steps:

+1. Run CMake with the following command:

+    ```bash
+    cmake .. -DPLATFORM=Web -DCMAKE_TOOLCHAIN_FILE=/path/to/your/emscripten/cmake/Modules/Platform/Emscripten.cmake
+    ```

+2. Make sure to specify the correct path to your Emscripten installation and the `Emscripten.cmake` file.

+Please note that you need to manually define the path to your Emscripten installation.

 ## Getting Started

 To integrate rayFlex into your project effortlessly, include the main header file: